system76/docs/content/system-firmware.md

 sudo mount /dev/sda1 /boot/efi
 gnome-control-center firmware
 ```
+Where `/dev/sda1` is the EFI system partition.

-After the above commands are ran depending on the drive that the OS is installed on, you can use the above instructions to update your firmware.
+After the System76 Driver is installed and the EFI partition has been mounted using the above commands, you can use the above instructions to [update the firmware](#starting-the-update-gui) normally.

 ### Firmware Notifications for Laptops

 If you’re receiving the firmware update notification after a firmware update, then your system’s Intel ME may be turned on.
 Let’s reboot the laptop and hold F2 to get to the BIOS.
 Then go to Advanced -> Advanced Chipset Control and make sure that the ME is disabled, then go to the Exit tab and save.
 That should stop the notifications about a firmware update and you're all set.

-Where `/dev/sda1` is the EFI system partition.

-After the System76 Driver is installed and the EFI partition has been mounted using the above commands, you can use the above instructions to [update the firmware](#starting-the-update-gui) normally.

 ### Switching Between Proprietary Firmware and System76 Open Firmware